-But "Crawlspace" just didn't work like I hoped it would and didn't deliver the fear factor like I wanted it to although it is at times surprisingly graphic.
-It certainly tries and the build up which sees various things happening is quite effective as things such as empty cartons being left in the fridge to old neighbours acting peculiar are not out of the question in the real world.
+But "Crawlspace" just didn't work like I hoped it would and it failed to deliver the fear factor like I wanted it to although it is at times surprisingly graphic.
+It certainly tries and the build up which sees various strange things happening is quite effective as things such as empty cartons being left in the fridge to old neighbours acting peculiar are not out of the question in the real world.
 Combine that with Aldon watching the Gates family through air conditioning vents in the ceiling and walking around the place when they are not about or are sleeping is entertaining.
 The trouble is that not only does it fail to really build the right atmosphere but you have to let some things ride as to what Aldon gets away with.
-Although you will certainly be careful around vacuum cleaners when you watch a scene involving death by one.
+Although you will certainly be careful around vacuum cleaners when you watch a scene involving a death by one.

 But what "Crawlspace" has it the right cast and whilst I wouldn't say that the chemistry between them is 100% believable the likeability of Raleigh Homes and Lori Loughlin certainly helps to make it engaging.
-Plus there is Steven Weber whose silent presence during the movies first half is when it is at its most effective, especially during the scene involving the vacuum cleaner.
+Plus there is Steven Weber whose silent presence during the movie's first half is when it is at its most effective, especially during the scene involving the vacuum cleaner.

 What this all boils down to is that "Crawlspace" is a mixed bag as some things in it are surprisingly good with the likeable nature of the cast playing a big part in its effectiveness.
 But whilst it has some graphically horrifying moments it is hit and miss with some scenes working better than others.